Television Personalities: Formation

-Treacy was inspired to form the Television Personalities after hearing the Sex Pistols and Jonathan Richman, but admitted that in the early years he was more interested in performance and satire than music and the band rarely rehearsed.
-Treacy did not prepare set-lists for live performances, preferring to keep the band on their toes.
+Treacy was inspired to form the Television Personalities after hearing the Sex Pistols.
+He did not prepare set-lists for live performances, preferring to keep the band on their toes.
 The band struggled to find a name, and early suggestions included the names of mainstream and often ridiculed television hosts such as Nicholas Parsons, Russell Harty, Bruce Forsyth and Hughie Green, before they decided on the more generic "Television Personalities".

 Their first single "14th Floor" was released in January 1978.
 It was followed by the 1978 EP Where's Bill Grundy Now? which brought them to popular attention.
 The EP features their lone chart hit, the seminal "Part Time Punks", written while Treacy was aged 17 and living in a high-rise building on London's King's Road.
-Edward Ball was amazed at the quality of Treacy's writing, and admitted that he "couldn't believe the lyrics.
+Ed Ball was amazed at the quality of Treacy's writing, and admitted that he "couldn't believe the lyrics.
 Suddenly, my best friend was coming out with these amazing songs."
 With the financial backing of his mother, Treacy hand-pressed 500 copies of "'Where's Bill Grundy Now?", each with a photocopied sleeve, which he sent to various record companies and radio DJs.
 The track was picked up by John Peel of the BBC who loved the EP and played it repeatedly.
 Despite this, Treacy had underestimated the costs of production and admitted that his "mum was hassling me to pay back the money."

 The song title and resulting media attention brought the band to the notice of the music press and rock establishment royalty they were parodying.
 Treacy said: "Jimmy Page came in one day when I was reading an interview I'd done, and I told him I had a record out.
 So then, he walks me upstairs to a wardrobe brimming with guitars, hands me one and five minutes later, I was jamming with Jimmy Page.
 He was good, but he weren't as good as me."
 Later the promotion of the "14th Floor" single was supported by Joe Strummer, and they became a foundational band for Alan McGee when he began to form Creation Records.